MassFuer/mini-game/README.md

 #### Interacting
 - Use arrows ⬅️ ⬆️ ⬇️ ➡️ to move your character along the game-screen
 - Press <kbd>SPACE</kbd> to fire projectiles
+>[!NOTE]
+> You'll notice that Tchoupi throws bananas 🍌 whereas Joker got real ammos 🔫
 #### Objectives
+- Avoid collisions with enemies
 - Make the highest score
 #### Game behavior
 - You start with 3 lives, score to 0 and unlimited ammo
-- Avoid colliding with enemies, you'll lose 1 live
+- Avoid colliding with enemies, you'll lose 1 live and hear me crying (Wassup)[/assets/audio/spin.wav]
--
+- You can

 ## Game Over
 - You lost all your lives, GAME OVER !